-- All members of the staff are advised not to communicate with or add as 'friends' any current or past learners via any personal social media sites, applications or profiles. - Any pre-existing relationships or exceptions may compromise this, will be discussed with DSL or headteacher. - Staff will not use personal social media accounts to contact learners or parents, nor should any contact be accepted. - Any communication from learners and parents received on personal social media accounts will be reported to the DSL or headteacher.
+All members of the staff are advised not to communicate with or add as 'friends' any current or past learners via any personal social media sites, applications or profiles.

+- Any pre-existing relationships or exceptions may compromise this, will be discussed with DSL or headteacher. - Staff will not use personal social media accounts to contact learners or parents. - Any communication from current or past learners received on personal social media accounts will be reported to the DSL or headteacher.